build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 Once AWS Resource Explorer has finished creating *indexes* for each region and creating a *view*, you open the view to find your existing resources.

-1. From AWS Console, search for AWS Resource Explorer using the search bar or the shortcut *Alt + S*
+1. From AWS Console for AWS Resource Explorer, use the left navigation pane to go to `Resource search`.
-1. Select AWS Resource Explorer
-1. The default view opens, and this may show a banner at the top stating *You can start searching immediately while we begin indexing the resources in your account.
-You might see incomplete results until indexing is complete, especially for cross-region searches.*.
+1. The default view will open, and this may show a banner at the top stating `You can start searching immediately while we begin indexing the resources in your account.
+You might see incomplete results until indexing is complete, especially for cross-Region searches.`
    * I recommend waiting for this indexing to be complete, because otherwise you may miss resources that have not been indexed yet.

 In my case, I had **724** resources!